h2o64/hickathon_2021/README.md

 </details>

-## Business pitch

-Link to your business pitch.

 ## Project usage

 Explain the prerequisites, the environment setup and the procedure and guidelines to run the code / model.

 It is recommended to also explain the structure of your repository / code base.